solee0022/deragec/README.md

 ## 🤖 Model
-We employ the following language models for both named-entity filtering and generative error correction:
+To evaluate our method, we apply two language models to both named-entity filtering and generative error correction:

-- **Meta-Llama-3.1-70B-Instruct** (AWQ-INT4) — hugging-quants/Meta-Llama-3.1-70B-Instruct-AWQ-INT4
+- **Meta-Llama-3.1-70B-Instruct** (AWQ-INT4) — ```hugging-quants/Meta-Llama-3.1-70B-Instruct-AWQ-INT4```
-- **GPT-4o-mini** — gpt-4o-mini-2024-07-18
+- **GPT-4o-mini** — ```gpt-4o-mini-2024-07-18```

-All experiments are carried out in a *training-free* setting, relying exclusively on *in-context learning* to evaluate the effectiveness of our explicit denoising approach.
+All experiments are performed in a *training-free* manner, relying solely on *in-context learning* to evaluate the effectiveness of our explicit denoising approach.

 ## 🏷️ Named Entity Database